houk-ms/docfx_project/onboarding/learning-resources.md

 There're 2 groups of attendance, `Member` and `Guest`.
 For members, they have different paths, you can choose interested 2 paths [Toastmasters International -Pathways learning experience](https://www.toastmasters.org/pathways-overview).
 Guest will join adhoc presentation.

-Contact `Coco Kong` to join Microsoft Toastmaster, she will add you to WeChat group and email group.
+Contact `Coco Kong` <yuekon@microsoft.com> to join Microsoft Toastmaster, she will add you to WeChat group and email group.

+## Required Training

+Check the learning courses regularly on [Microsoft Learning](https://microsoft.sharepoint.com/sites/infopedia) and complete your required training.